nostalgy/nostalgy/chrome/content/about.md

 ### Tags

 Starting from version 2.0, Thunderbird supports tags, along with traditional folders, as a way to organize your messages.
-Thunderbird\'s tagging feature replaces its former labeling feature, and allows users to define an unlimited number of tags, more than one of which can be attached to a single message.
+Thunderbird's tagging feature replaces its former labeling feature, and allows users to define an unlimited number of tags, more than one of which can be attached to a single message.